morado9000/no_acc_yt/README.md

 # no_acc_yt

-A Flutter project that allows you to save accounts and favorites outside of an account
+A Flutter project that allows you to save accounts and favorites outside of an account for YouTube